MSaifKhan01/Words-Counter/README.md

    npm run server
    ```

-The server will start at [https://words-counter.onrender.com](https://words-counter.onrender.com).
+The server will start at [https://words-counter.onrender.com](https://words-counter.onrender.com), and MongoDB is used to store and manage data related to search history.

-## Usage
+## Database and Relationships
-1. Access the Word Count App in your web browser at `https://web-words-counter.netlify.app/`.
+The Word Count App uses MongoDB as its database to store search history and url.
+It employs a data model that establishes a relationship between IP addresses and url.
+When a user analyzes a webpage, their IP address is recorded and url are associated with that IP.

-2. Enter a URL and click "Check Word Count" to analyze the webpage.
+### Data Models
-3. View word count and image URLs in the table.
+- **IPModel**: Stores IP addresses of users.
-4. Mark insights as favorites and manage your search history.
+- **WordCounterModel**: Represents insights and search history and contains references to the associated IP.

-## Endpoints
+### Endpoints
 - `POST /url/addUrl`: Add a new URL for word count analysis.
-- `GET /url/getData`: Retrieve the search history.
+- `GET /url/getData`: Retrieve the search history associated with the user's IP.
 - `PUT /url/update/:id`: Mark an insight as a favorite.
-- `DELETE /url/delete/:id`: Remove a URL from search history.
+- `DELETE /url/delete/:id`: Remove a URL from the user's search history.

 ## Example Requests
 ### POST /url/addUrl